kddnewton/ripper-docs/events.md

 (1 + 2)
 ```

 The handler for this event accepts a single parameter that represents the expression inside the parentheses.
+It is equal to `false` if there is no expression, as in `()`.

 ```ruby
 def on_paren(contents); end